stewones/flew/docs/getting-started.md

 };

 // Get a kitty from http and firestore
-// using the same api
+// both using the same api

 ['firestore', 'http'].map(driver =>
   collection('kitty')